johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

 I check for the presence of matching `/dev/input` devices and, if missing, create them (using the information from, for example, `/sys/class/input/js0/dev`).

+*Note:* if using `systemd` inside an LXC container the above device node setup will need to be done inside an autodev hook.
+This is described [here](https://wiki.archlinux.org/index.php/Lxc-systemd).

 ### Hat Switch

 To make my hat switch work, I fire up a copy of the ever-useful `jhat` utility with